Openness is just better.

-It is important to help partners across the organization, from individual contributors up to the C-Suite, understand the relevance of our work, and that we understand them
+At some level, everyone’s work should have meaning, and teams should understand how their work contributes to the success of the team and the company.
+For that reason, it is important to help partners across the organization, from individual contributors up to the C-Suite, to understand the relevance of our work, and that we understand them.

-Structural Inequality exists – address at the top of the hiring funnel to ensure a balanced candidate mix, and provide supportive environment and opportunities to help them blossom
+A team’s success is driven by its members, but structural inequality limits diversity and diverse teams create better products.
+That has to be address at the top of the hiring funnel to ensure a balanced candidate mix, and everyone on the team needs a supportive environment and opportunities to help them blossom.

 Make sure people always understand the “why” – both within my team and in our interactions with the organization